f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Tenant Image Types
 ------------------

 VELOS allows different packaging options for tenant images.
 It will be up to administrators to choose the image that is best suited for their environment.
 The main differences between the image types will be how much space they can consume on disk, and whether or not they allow in place upgrades.
-The only release supported at launch is 14.1.4, it can be found on downloads.f5.com:
+VELOS only supports specific TMOS releases (currently 14.1.4 & 15.1.4), they can be found on downloads.f5.com:

 .. image:: images/velos_deploying_a_tenant/image64.png
   :align: center
   :scale: 70%

-Ensure you choose the option labeled 14.1.4_Tenant_VELOS:
+Ensure you choose the option that is labeled specifically for VELOS. i.e. **14.1.4_Tenant_VELOS**:

 .. image:: images/velos_deploying_a_tenant/image65.png
   :align: center